-Consequently, the Panel finds that the disputed domain name is confusingly similar to the Complainant's trademarks in which the Complainant has rights.
-The Panel therefore concludes that the requirements under paragraph 4(a) of the Policy have been satisfied.
+Given the aforementioned considerations, the Panel concludes that the disputed domain name is confusingly similar to the Complainant's trademark in which the Complainant has rights.
+Consequently, the Panel concludes that the requirements under paragraph 4(a) of the Policy have been satisfied.